Professional in Human Resources (PHR)

 • Interpret and apply information related to general business environment and industry best practices

-• Understand the role of cross-functional stakeholders in the organization and establish relationships to influence decision making
+• Understand the role of cross-functional stakeholders in the organization and establish relationships for effective decision making (for example: org charts, span of control, shared services, centers of excellence)

 – Identifying, attracting, and employing talent while following all federal laws related to the hiring process.